An update on Google Analytics and GDPR

 [3] https://noyb.eu/en/european-commission-gives-eu-us-data-transfers-third-round-cjeu [Accessed 2023-08-22]

-Start your free license Try online demo
+Start your free trial Try online demo

 Img05_1x1-1-1